 Visiting Harrods Food Hall has been a dream of mine for many years considered the best food hall London it was established in 1834 as a grocery and tea shop in East London today they are located on the Brompton Road.
 Harrods Food Hall expanded to seven halls and officially unveiled in 1982 by HRH Princess Anne, features the store’s original and restored tiling.

-The Halls are overwhelmingly beautiful and make you feel like you have stepped back in time with the beautiful tilework and uniformed helpful staff.
+The Harrods Food Halls are overwhelmingly beautiful and make you feel like you have stepped back in time with the beautiful tile work and uniformed helpful staff.
 With such gorgeous foods on display, Harrods Food Hall puts a new meaning to the saying “you eat with your eyes first.”

 From patisserie to steak, from chocolate to cheese, it really has it all.
 The presentation is also incredible – there are even sculptures made out of fish!

-Shopping at Harrods is a theatrical experience – not least due to the prices!
+Shopping in Harrods Food Halls is a theatrical experience – not least due to the prices!
 You can see wagyu beef that costs $185 Canadian a kilo, caviar, oysters, and $2,000 wines.
 You can spend nearly $25 on a sandwich!
 It is a beautiful place though and you could spend several hours perusing the goods from exotic teas and coffees to my personal favourite fantastic Scotch Eggs.

 Fortnum & Masons Food Hall